Codecademy/docs/content/java/concepts/strings/terms/replace/replace.md

   - 'paths/computer-science'
 ---

-The `.replace()` String method takes a string and replaces a given char or `CharSequence` with another char or `CharSequence`, returning the new string.
+The `.replace()` `String` method takes a string and replaces a given char or `CharSequence` with another char or `CharSequence`, returning the new string.

+A char represents a single character while `CharSequence` is the interface representing a sequence of characters.
+The `String` class is one implementation of this interface.

 ## Syntax